 During the summer, Upward Bound (UB) students live on the Oklahoma State University campus for six weeks and participate in a variety of academic, social, and cultural activities.
 During the regular school year, Upward Bound students are in contact with Upward Bound staff members and tutors through activities, counseling sessions and tutorials.
-For more information about the OSU Upward Bound Program, contact the Upward Bound Office at 405.744.5455.
+For more information about the OSU Upward Bound Program, visit https://das.okstate.edu/ub or contact the Upward Bound Office at 405.744.5455.